Update: California Legislature Approves Targeted Changes to Climate Disclosure Laws Without Delaying Reporting Deadlines

 This development presents challenges for companies with reporting obligations.
 In order to prepare for Scope 1 and 2 reporting in 2026, reporting entities will need to begin tracking GHG emissions in January 2025, months before CARB’s rulemaking deadline.
 SB 219’s clarification that reporting may occur at the parent level is helpful.
 However, we expect there will be other questions about the mechanics of reporting that will not be answered in short order.
 Meanwhile, litigation challenging the constitutionality of SB 253 and SB 261 is ongoing, with oral arguments on motions for summary judgment to take place next week.
 We will continue to monitor any developments that may impact reporting entities’ substantive obligations under SB 253 and 261, including their timing, and are available to assist with developing a reporting strategy in light of continuing regulatory uncertainty.

-Below is a table indicating the changes that SB 219, if signed in to law, would make to the existing provisions of SB 253 (the “Climate Corporate Data Accountability Act”) and SB 261 (“Climate-Related Financial Risk”):
+Below is a table indicating the changes that SB 219 will make to the existing provisions of SB 253 (the “Climate Corporate Data Accountability Act”) and SB 261 (“Climate-Related Financial Risk”):

 Topic Existing Law SB 219 Amendments